ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 ## Objectives
 {: #vpc-scaling-dedicated-compute-objectives}

-* Learn how to setup a multi-zone VPC with instance autoscaling
+* Learn how to set up a multi-zone VPC with instance autoscaling
 * Understand the concepts of public and private load balancing
 * Learn the use of dedicated hosts